geoffhuntsgood/dk64-route-assistant/README.md

 # DK64 Route Assistant

 This is a simple React/Vite app that displays routes for DK64.
+It also provides simplified split files and links to the referenced Google Docs.

 It's intended to be used on mobile, or as a browser source in OBS/streaming software.
 (That's why it'll look..._wide_ on larger screens.)